-As the name suggests, these quick bread recipes are typically much faster to make than most regular bread recipes.
+As the name suggests, these quick bread recipes are typically much faster to make than regular yeast bread recipes.

 That’s because they’re leavened with baking powder (or soda) instead of yeast.